-But Luke's scene has more than just the tragic and sad funeral procession.
-Coming toward the funeral party is quite a different group, this one heading into town.
+But Luke's scene shows us something more than just the tragic and sad funeral procession.
+Coming toward the funeral party is quite a different group, this one heading the opposite direction - into town.
 Where the widow of Nain is just beginning a difficult and perilous journey into aloneness, this other party is reaching the end of their dusty travels and they are anticipating being surrounded by people in the town.
-This second happier group is of course Jesus and his followers, approaching their destination and with the city gates in sight.
-There is a sense of urgency for both groupls, for just as the funeral party has sundown as a deadline for the interment, so too Jesus and his followers need to enter the town before the gates are closed for the night.
+This second happier group is of course that of Jesus and his followers, approaching their destination and with the city gates in sight.
+There is a sense of urgency for both groups, for just as the funeral party has sundown as a deadline for the interment, so too Jesus and his followers need to enter the town before the gates are closed for the night.

 We can watch from a distance as these two groups approach each other, like two clusters of ants on a pathway.
 But Luke forces us to follow him as he brings the focus in tightly first on the crowd accompanying the widow, then on the widow herself, and finally to a full-face shot of Jesus.
 And there we see the intense passion Jesus feels for the woman - the word that in the bland and Victorian-style polite English translates as "had compassion" instead in the Greek carries the sense of visceral gut-wrenching emotion.
-Wracked with that kind of intense empathy and compassion, Jesus breaks the rules of propriety and consoles the widow.
+Wracked and torn with that kind of intense empathy and compassion, Jesus breaks all rules of propriety and even religion, and consoles the widow.
 "Do not weep", he tells her.
 She must have thought this dusty, travel-weary stranger was crazy.
 Dehydrated, maybe, from his long walk.
 "Do not weep."
 Did he not have any clue as to how her world had just come totally apart?
 Did this stranger have no understanding at all of death and what it did to life?

-And then the stranger did something no self-respecting Jew would ever do unless absolutely necessary - he touched the coffin.
-Mere hours before supper, in a single simple act he defiled himself by touching the coffin containing a body.
+And then the stranger did something no self-respecting Jew would ever do unless absolutely necessary - he rolled up his sleeves and touched the coffin.
+Mere hours before supper, in a profound act of hands-on ministry he defiled himself by touching the coffin containing a body.
 Did he have no understanding at all of the rules of the living regarding the effects of death?